 On a rainy London night in 1946, novelist Maurice Bendrix has a chance meeting with Henry Miles, husband of his ex-mistress Sarah, who abruptly ended their affair two years before. ...
 See full summary »

 In mid-1800's England, Oscar is a young Anglican priest, a misfit and an outcast, but with the soul of an angel.
 As a boy, even though from a strict Pentecostal family, he felt God told him through a sign to leave his father and his faith and join the Church of England.
 Lucinda is a teen-aged Australian heiress who has an almost desperate desire to liberate her sex from the confines of the male-dominated culture of the Australia of that time.
-She buys a glass factory and has a dream of building a church made almost entirely of glass, and then transporting it to the Australian Outback.
+She buys a glass factory and has a dream of building a church made almost entirely of glass, and then transporting it to Bellingen, a remote settlement on the north coast.
 Oscar and Lucinda meet on a ship going to Australia; once there, they are for different reasons ostracized from society, and as a result "join forces" together.
 Oscar and Lucinda are both passionate gamblers, and Lucinda bets Oscar her entire inheritance that he cannot transport the glass church to the Outback safely.
-Oscar accepts her wager, and this leads to the events that will change both their lives...
+Oscar accepts her wager, and this leads to the events that ...
 Written by

 Was this review helpful to you?